Blue Razz — the short version

 - Exhale — light citrus close.
 A subtle citrus note on the exhale that ties the blue-raspberry + lemonade together.
 Cleaner finish than a sugar-only candy SKU.

 On the Mega 200K at 0.35% nicotine + adjustable airflow, all three notes develop fully and the lemonade layer is the most pronounced.
-On the Pro 60K at 5% nicotine + tighter MTL draw, the blue raspberry lead dominates more and the lemonade reads as a structural element rather than a distinct flavor note.
+On the Pro 60K's tighter MTL draw, the blue raspberry lead dominates more and the lemonade reads as a structural element rather than a distinct flavor note.
 Mega for layered Blue Razz Lemonade; Pro for compressed Blue Razz Lemonade.

-On 40K Tarot Edition — Blue Razz with The High Priestess
+On 40K Tarot Edition — the straight-candy Blue Razz

 - Inhale + middle — blue raspberry candy.
 Dominant note for the full pull.
 Sweet, candy-bright, very close to a blue raspberry slush or Jolly Rancher reference point.
 No tart citrus undertone.